FOREX-Dollar at four-week highs vs yen before Friday jobs report

 Thursday, extending this week's four-week highs against the yen

-before a jobs report many expect to help seal the case for a
+before a U.S. jobs report many expect to help seal the case for

 Rises in U.S. Treasury yields over the past 10 days have